 At the Westminster Dog Show, Dachshunds are well represented and appear year after year.
 If you are wondering if your Dachshund could make the show, wonder no more!

-The Dachshund Look
+The Wirehaired Dachshund's Coat Look

 The Dachshund was bred in Germany about five hundred years ago to dig badgers out of their dens.
-As a matter of fact, in German Dachshund means “badger dog.”
+As a matter of fact, in German, Dachshund means “badger dog.”
 Given this role, the ideal Dachshund will retain many of the physical characteristics that made them so good at their job.
 The Dachshund should be strong - all over strong - but especially in the front end.
 After all, these dogs had to do a lot of digging.

-As such, if your Dachshund is going to impress the Westminster judges they will have to demonstrate well developed musculature in the chest, the shoulders, the neck, and the back.
+As such, if your Dachshund is going to impress the Westminster judges, they will have to demonstrate well-developed musculature in the chest, the shoulders, the neck, and the back.
 The chest should be broad and deep, and the back should be straight and level.
-Of course, the Daschund’s legs will be short but they shouldn’t be spindly.
+Of course, the Daschund’s legs will be short, but they shouldn’t be spindly.
 No weaklings here please!

 At the same time, the skin of your Dachshund must be smooth and elastic.
 Too many wrinkles will mean points taken off.
 Also, your pet’s Westminster chances depend on the dog not seeming cramped or awkward in their movements despite his or her low, compact stature.

 In other words, your funny looking dog should be a kind of elegant funny.
+Additionally, the wirehaired dachshund's coat should be well-groomed, showcasing its unique double coat structure and proper grooming techniques.

 The Dachshund Temperament

 Dachshunds should also be confident dogs who hold their heads high and move with a sense of purpose.
-One telling and interesting detail about this breed is that, according to the American Kennel Club, scars received while in the line of duty (that is, while hunting) will not be considered a fault during judging.
+One telling and interesting detail about this breed is that, according to the American Kennel Club, scars received while in the line of duty (that is while hunting) will not be considered a fault during judging.

 After all, these dogs are meant to be tough!